 The Managing Director is appointed by the GRDC Board.

 The Board Charter sets out the responsibilities and processes of the GRDC Board, including the code of conduct for directors.

 The GRDC Board periodically commissions an external review of its performance.
 A review was completed in March 2017.

 The Board has three committees:

-Finance, Risk and Audit Committee — assists the Board in fulfilling its corporate governance responsibilities and reviews the GRDC's:
+Audit and Risk Committee — assists the Board in fulfilling its corporate governance responsibilities and reviews the GRDC's: